 Let’s look at a few trends impacting healthcare brands.

 A New, More Empowered Consumer

-As the Affordable Care Act (ACA) continues to build enrollment, healthcare’s consumer base has greatly expanded to include an entirely new swath of socio-economic demographics.
-Consumers are now more empowered than they have ever been.
-They have more access to information on treatment, medications, and physicians.
-Consumers also have a wider range of provider choices, too.
+Ever since the Affordable Care Act (ACA) became a reality, healthcare’s consumer base has continued to expanded to include new swaths of socio-economic demographics.
+Consumers are more empowered now than they have ever been; they have access to more information on treatment and a wider range of providers.
 This means healthcare brands are compelled to embrace the same strategies as their retail counterparts, redoubling their marketing efforts to woo patients away from the competition and improve patient engagement.
 Brand strategy doesn’t stop once you get patients in the door, either.
-For better or worse, patient satisfaction mandates have made the consumer-centric healthcare model the new standard of care.
+Patient satisfaction mandates have made the consumer-centric healthcare model the new standard of care.

 The Chaos of Mergers and Acquisitions

-As the healthcare industry does its best to accommodate the sweeping changes of new legislation, mergers and acquisitions are on the rise.
+In addition to the sweeping changes brought about by new legislation, mergers and acquisitions have been on the rise, as well.
 The result is a bevy of fragmented and piecemeal brand experiences throughout the market landscape.
 For those companies in the wake of a transaction, a rebrand should be one of the highest priorities.
 Only with clearly defined brand architecture and positioning can a company make the most of its constituent brands.
 For those companies hoping to be acquired, a rebrand is among the smartest investments.
 Strong brands with clear positioning will always have a higher return on investment than their weaker counterparts.

 The Impact of Technology